wmbusmeters/wmbusmeters/README.md

 Binary generated: `./build_debug/wmbusmeters`

+`make testd` to run all tests using the debug build.

 Debug builds only work on FreeBSD if the compiler is LLVM.
 If your system default compiler is gcc, set `CXX=clang++` to the build environment to force LLVM to be used.

 `make DEBUG=true HOST=arm`

 Binary generated: `./build_arm_debug/wmbusmeters`

-`make HOST=arm dist`

-(Work in progress...)
-Binary generated: `./wmbusmeters_0.8_armhf.deb`

 # System configuration